 Overall we have conducted six clinical trials in several cancer types, and administered inodiftagene in a compassionate use setting.
 The clinical trial program is listed below.
 It includes one clinical study in ovarian cancer, and two trials in unresectable pancreatic cancer.
 Inodiftagene has demonstrated anti-cancer activity against all these cancers.
 At this time, the company is focusing on the development of inodiftagene in NMIBC.

 We have undertaken three clinical trials to date in bladder cancer.
-The first, a phase 1/2 dose-escalation trial, and the second, a phase 2 monotherapy study, are complete.
-The third trial, a phase 2 trial of BC-819 administered as induction therapy with BCG, has completed enrollment and follow-up is ongoing.
+The first, a phase 1/2 dose-escalation trial, and the second, a phase 2 study utilized inodiftagene as monotherapy.
+The third trial was a phase 2 trial of inodiftagene administered as induction therapy in combination with BCG.
 The major findings of the trials are summarized here:

 The FDA is clear in its guidance that it expects the demonstration of activity against active tumors.
 In our phase 1/2 and phase 2 trials, we employed a marker lesion design.
 Patients underwent complete resection of all existing tumors except a single marker tumor.
 After 12 weeks of BC-819 administration the response of the tumor was assessed.
 Complete responses were observed in 17/57 patients (30%) in the two studies, demonstrating activity against established cancer.
 These results are shown below: